Guacamole Super Easy

 You will need:

 2 soft ripe avocados

 1 tablespoon of lemon juice

 Peel the avocados, remove the pit and crush the flesh carefully with a fork.
-If you want less rustic structure, it is possible to use a blender.
+If you want a less rustic structure, it is possible to use a blender.
 Chop the tomatoes and add them to the avocado cream.
-Add lemon juice, salt, pepper and mix.
+Add lemon juice, salt, and pepper and mix.
 Serve with corn nachos or white bread.

 From the TCM point of view: